assume-framework/assume/paper/paper.md

 # Summary

-**ASSUME** is an open-source toolbox for agent-based simulations of European electricity markets, with a primary focus on the German market setup.
+**ASSUME** is an open-source toolbox for agent-based simulations of various energy markets, with a primary focus on European electricity markets.
 Developed as an open-source model, its objectives are to ensure usability and customizability for a wide range of users and use cases in the energy system modeling community.

 A unique feature of the `ASSUME` toolbox is its integration of **Deep Reinforcement Learning** methods into the behavioral strategies of market agents.
 The model offers various predefined agent representations for both the demand and generation sides, which can be used as plug-and-play modules, simplifying the usage of reinforcement learning strategies.
 This setup enables research of new market designs and evolving dynamics in energy markets.